A $\phi$-Competitive Algorithm for Scheduling Packets with Deadlines: Final Comments

 \subsection{Acknowledgements}

-P.~Vesel\'{y} and J.~Sgall were partially supported by GA \v{C}R project 17-09142S and by GAUK project 634217.
-M.~Chrobak was partially supported by NSF grant CCF-1536026. Ł.~Jeż was partially supported by NCN grants 2016/21/D/ST6/02402 and 2016/22/E/ST6/00499.
+Work done in part while P.~Vesel\'{y} was at the University of Warwick.
+P.~Vesel\'{y} and J.~Sgall were partially supported by GA \v{C}R project 19-27871X.
+P.~Vesel\'{y} was also partially supported by European Research Council grant ERC-2014-CoG 647557 and by Charles University project UNCE/SCI/004.
+M.~Chrobak was partially supported by NSF grant CCF-1536026 and CCF-2153723. Ł.~Jeż was partially supported by NCN grants 2016/21/D/ST6/02402, 2016/22/E/ST6/00499, and 2020/39/B/ST6/01679.
 We are all grateful to Martin B\"ohm for useful discussions.